rgambord/c99-doc/doc/sections/6/5/2/5/index.rst

 .. _9899_6.5.2.5p11:

+.. container:: snum

+   :ref:`11 <9899_6.5.2.5p11>`

-:ref:`11 <9899_6.5.2.5p11>` EXAMPLE 3 Initializers with designations can be combined with compound literals.
+EXAMPLE 3 Initializers with designations can be combined with compound literals.
 Structure objects created using compound literals can be passed to functions without depending on member order:

 ::